saineshwar/WebSecure/README.md

 Welcome to the WebSecure wiki by **Saineshwar Bageri**!

+Need Database Send Me an Email on saineshwarbageri@gmail.com

 # Custom authentication with ASP.NET Core With SHA512 algorithm
 Secure ASP.NET Core Application essential feature Using SHA512 algorithm.